industrial-edge/energy-manager-getting-started/docs/Installation.md

 KPI stands for **Key Performance Indicator**.
 KPI types are formulas made up of operands, constants, and operators.
 A KPI instance can be created either during the widget configuration or in the parameter list on the asset.
 KPI types can be instantiated multiple times.
 When you make changes to the KPI type, these changes are also implemented in all KPI instances.

+Open the app Energy Manager on your Industrial Edge Device.

 ### Create KPI type

 In this example a KPI type could be: